Exercise For Stress Relief

 We all have days when the couch feels too comfy.
 On those days, remind yourself of how good you’ll feel after.
 Sometimes, the hardest part is just starting.
 Set small, daily goals and celebrate when you achieve them.
 It’s about building momentum.

 If you have physical limitations or health concerns, talk to a doctor or a physical therapist.
-They can help tailor an exercise routine that’s safe and effective for you.
+They can help tailor an exercise routine that’s safe and effective for you and can be beneficial for stress relief.

 Remember, exercise comes in many forms, and there’s something for everyone, no matter your condition (especially if you are having high blood pressure, extreme blood sugar levels, insufficient blood flow, chronic stress, substance abuse, and other illnesses).